 In order to place dental veneers, Dr. Vanek will first prepare your tooth by removing a portion of the enamel.
 This helps the veneer lay flat and in line with your gum tissue.
 After preparing the tooth, we will secure a temporary veneer using removable glue.
 While wearing a temporary veneer, it is important to brush your teeth gently and avoid eating any foods that may push it out of place.
 Since it is secured by removable glue, it can be moved fairly easily.

-When your permanent veneers are ready, you will come back into our office so that Dr. Vanek can remove the temporary and ensure that the new veneer is a perfect fit.
+When your permanent veneers are ready, you will come back into our Costa Mesa Dental Office so that Dr. Vanek can remove the temporary dental veneer and ensure that the new veneer is a perfect fit.
 It is typically attached using a water based solution to see how it looks.
 If any adjustments need to be made, it will be done at this time.
 Otherwise, the tooth will be cleaned, and the dental veneer will be bonded to the tooth.
 Patients will enjoy how the results look.
 They are instant, and you can start flashing your smile right away.

 After the Procedure